Miguel Agámez

 Miguel Ángel Agámez Cabarcas (born 15 May 2009) is a Colombian professional footballer who plays as a midfielder for Junior.

 Club career

 Agámez is a youth product of Talentos Cartageneros since the age of 8.
 He was signed to Junior, and promptly joined Barranquilla loan for the 2024 season in the Categoría Primera B. On 21 July 2024 he debuted with Barranquilla in a 1–1 Categoría Primera B tie with Tigres F.C., and in doing so became their youngest ever debutant in history.

 Agámez returned to Junior for the 2024 season, and made his senior and professional debut with Junior in a 2–1 Categoría Primera A loss to Independiente Santa Fe on 11 May 2025 at the age of 15.

 International career

-Agámez was part of the Colombia U17 squad that came second in the 2025 South American U-17 Championship.
+Agámez was part of the Colombia U17 squad that came second in the 2025 South American U-17 Championship and the squad that won the 2026 South American U-17 Championship.